duyenthanh28/textmining/README.md

 branches and to find attributes that help understand why the customer liked or disliked the specific theme park.
 Vader Sentiment Analyzer is used to classify the text into Positive/Negative reviews and TF-IDF is used for Feature Extraction.
 Topic modeling performed to understand the top 10 important topics.

+As a csv file is big, I couldnot attach it, so you can download at https://www.kaggle.com/dwiknrd/reviewuniversalstudio.
+This dataset is reviews written by the customers for their visiting experience over the years.
+This dataset contains 5000 reviews and has 6 attributes.